"Call to me and I will answer you,

 Who would facilitate the Immanuel Prayer sessions?

-Cecilia T. Whitacre has completed her facilitator training in Immanuel Prayer through Alive & Well Ministries in Wheaton, Il, received advanced training through Dr. Karl Lehman's conferences, and has been facilitating sessions for several years.
+Cecilia T. Whitacre has completed her facilitator training in Immanuel Prayer through Alive & Well Ministries, received advanced training through Dr. Karl Lehman's conferences, and has been facilitating sessions for several years.

 Do I need a friend to accompany me for my Immanuel prayer session?